-WHEREAS, the availability and adoption of quality, affordable broadband service can vary dramatically from one neighborhood to another and between single family and multifamily homes, even in heavily populated urban areas, and a substantial number of individuals in poor and rural communities have limited Internet access and where broadband access is limited, citizens have limited access to information, education and tools for economic independence2; and
+WHEREAS, the availability and adoption of quality, affordable broadband service can vary dramatically from one neighborhood to another and between single family and multifamily homes, even in heavily populated urban areas, and a substantial number of individuals in poor and rural communities have limited Internet access and where broadband access is limited, citizens have limited access to information, education and tools for economic independence; and

-1 Federal Communications Commission, 2019 Broadband Deployment Report, May 29, 2019.
+&lt;sup>1 Federal Communications Commission, 2020 Broadband Deployment Report, April 24, 2020.

-2 Brookings Metropolitan Policy Program, "Broadband subscriptions are up, but too many households are still disconnected," September 28, 2018.
+&lt;sup>2 Brookings Metropolitan Policy Program, "Broadband subscriptions are up, but too many households are still disconnected," September 28, 2018.

-WHEREAS, 15% of households with children in school currently lack a broadband connection, while the majority of teachers assign homework that requires broadband, leaving millions of students behind in modern education3; and
+WHEREAS, 15% of households with children in school currently lack a broadband connection, while the majority of teachers assign homework that requires broadband, leaving millions of students behind in modern education; and